 Here’s what you won’t find on his resume.

 He wanted to be a journalist.

 “When I was growing up, I knew that I wanted to be a journalist or a physician.
-In high school, I worked my way up from a sports reporter to the editor-in-chief of the paper.
+In high school, I worked my way up, from a sports reporter to the editor in chief of the paper.
 It was a great experience that developed my writing skills and also my creative process.
-However, I always knew that I wanted to help people as well.
+However, I always knew that I wanted to help people, as well.
 As I learned more and more about medicine, through shadowing physicians and interacting with patients, I knew that it was something that I was very passionate about.
 Since starting down the medical path, I’ve never looked back.
 But, I have not lost my love for journalism.
-Instead of reporting on current events, I am reporting on the events of my patients and recording their history.”
+Instead of reporting on current events, I’m reporting on the events of my patients and recording their history.”

 The future of orthobiologics inspires him.

 “Osteoarthritis continues to be one of the most challenging problems for an orthopaedic surgeon.
 While we have found good ways to replace the affected joints, our understanding of how to repair and regenerate cartilage remains limited.
 Orthobiologics represents an avenue of research that has the potential to result in novel and potentially minimally invasive interventions to limit the damage to cartilage and promote its healing.
 We are actively doing research on this at Keck Medicine; yet, we remain far from finding the answer to this common problem that affects a large amount of our population.
 This remains the holy grail of orthopaedic surgery.”